-- Our firm recommends proprietary products such as private real estate partnerships and private equity partnerships, which are investments that are issued, sponsored or managed by the firm or a firm affiliate.
-Several firm members own significant interests in these partnerships.
-Certain partnerships assess performance fees in addition to management fees and other operating expenses.
-There are financial incentives for the firm inherent with recommending these proprietary products. - Third Party payments and Revenue sharing We are not compensated by third parties and we do not share revenue. - Principal Trading We do not currently engage in principal trading.
+- Our firm recommends proprietary products such as private real estate and private equity investments, which are investments that are issued, sponsored or managed by the firm or a firm affiliate.
+Several firm members own significant interests in these investments.
+Certain of these investments assess performance fees in addition to management fees and other operating expenses.
+There are financial incentives for the firm inherent with recommending these proprietary products. - Third Party payments and Revenue sharing In certain private equity investments, Clearwell and its affiliates receive compensation directly from portfolio companies in the form of monitoring fees, transaction fees, and exit fees.
+This compensation will be paid in addition to the Firm's management fees and carried interest received from pooled vehicles or direct investors.
+Fee arrangements vary depending on the terms negotiated with each portfolio company.
+The potential to receive monitoring fees or other compensation from portfolio companies creates a conflict of interest. - Principal Trading We do not currently engage in principal trading.
 Principal trading requires advanced written notice and client consent.